transcriptionpro/wuc-new/_posts/2014-10-25-first-bitcoin-felon.md

 </p><p>

 So, you know, I was browsing the bitcoin forums one day and I was trying to buy some bitcoin.
-I had sent money to a new bitcoin exchange that was just opened – just had opened up for a week called Tradehill by Jared Kenna.
+I had sent money to a new bitcoin exchange that was just opened – just had opened up for a week called <a href="/tradehill/">Tradehill</a> by Jared Kenna.
 It was the first bitcoin exchange based out of America and I was excited because I didn’t have to wire money to Tokyo, to Japan for Mt.
 Gox.
 And I had sent money to Jared, the CEO and just my luck.
 When I sent him money, ING shutdown his bank accounts so my money was frozen.
 And I was like ‘wow’.
 Like, it took three days for the wire to get there.
 Now my money is sitting freezing for a week.

 </p><p>